-In Numbers 21 there’s a weird story.
+In Numbers 21 there’s a weird, but helpful story.
 The people of Israel were again griping and complaining about their food and accommodations out in the desert.
-And God was tired of it and He sent poisonous snakes among the people.
-And people all over were dropping dead from snake bites.
-And Moses and the people cried out to God to save them, and God said, “Alright Moses, here’s what I’ll do.
+God was tired of it and He sent poisonous snakes among the people.
+People all over were dropping dead from snake bites.
+So Moses and the people cried out to God to save them, and God said, “Alright Moses, here’s what I’ll do.
 You make a bronze snake and put it up on a standard, on a pole, and tell the people that if they’re bit by a snake if they will come and look at this bronze snake they will be healed; I’ll let them live.”
 Sure enough when people were bit by a snake and they started swelling and hurting, if they’d make their way to where they could see this bronze snake, they’d get better.
 Strange story, I know.
 But notice it wasn’t wrong to have an image of a bronze serpent.
-The 2nd commandment is not forbidding artwork and sculpting in general.
+The second commandment is not forbidding artwork and sculpting in general.

-But look over with me at II Kings 18, right after Samuel and before Chronicles we have Kings.
-II Kings 18 we see when that bronze serpent became a problem.
+But look over with me at II Kings 18.
+We see when that bronze serpent became a problem.
 We read here about the deeds of King Hezekiah, king of Judah.
 He was a good king.
-He was an iconoclast, a smasher of idols.
+He was an “iconoclast,” a smasher of idols.
 II Kings 18:3-4, “He did right in the sight of the Lord, according to all that his father David had done.
-4 He removed the high places and broke down the sacred pillars and cut down the Asherah.
-He also broke in pieces the bronze serpent that Moses had made, for until those days the sons of Israel burned incense to it…” You see that bronze serpent was fine when it was just something they looked at and something that reminded them of that occasion when God sent the snakes because of their grumbling and then when they cried out to Him for deliverance He had compassion and provided a way of salvation.
+He removed the high places and broke down the sacred pillars and cut down the Asherah.
+He also broke in pieces the bronze serpent that Moses had made, for until those days the sons of Israel burned incense to it…” You see that bronze serpent was fine when it was just something they looked at and something that reminded them of the occasion when God sent the snakes because of their grumbling but also mercifully provided a way of deliverance.
 It was fine when it just served that purpose.
-But it became a problem when people started to worship it by burning incense to it.
-The 2nd commandment is forbidding the making and using of images for worship; making and using images to represent a deity or some higher power and worshipping and serving that deity or higher power through or by means of that image.
+But it became a problem when people started burning incense to it.
+The second commandment is forbidding the making and using of images for worship; making and using images to represent and/or to connect them with a deity or some higher power.

 Let’s take an example from our modern world that may help us wrestle through the sort of thing this commandment refers to.
-Probably we’d all agree that it’s alright to have a puppet or figurine or a flannel graph or a drawing of the apostle Peter for teaching the kids downstairs.
-There’s nothing wrong with images as teaching aids and to brighten up your house or remind you of something.
+Probably we’d all agree that it’s alright to have a puppet or figurine or a flannel graph or a drawing of the apostle Peter for teaching the kids in Sunday school.
+There’s nothing wrong with images as teaching aids or to brighten up your house or to remind you of something.
 But what about when a statue of St. Peter like the one that stands in Vatican city has the bronze toes worn off it by people kissing them, and when people bow before that statue and pray before it to St. Peter?
-Is that a violation of the 2nd commandment?
+Is that the sort of thing the second commandment forbids?

-Does bowing to and kissing and praying to a statue of St. Peter violate the 2nd commandment?
+Does bowing to / kissing / praying to a statue of St. Peter violate the 2nd commandment?

 A lot of people say “No,” and their argument from what I’ve gathered is usually twofold.

 They say, “First of all, we’re not really bowing to and kissing and praying to the statue.
 We’re bowing and kissing and praying to who the statue represents.
 We’re not bowing to the hunk of bronze, we’re bowing to St. Peter.”
 The problem with that is that in all religions, even in paganism, where they worship idols they all say that they are not really bowing before the image of wood or stone.
 They all say they are really bowing to the god that the idol represents.
-In fact, did you know that in Exodus 32 when the people of Israel made the golden calf while Moses was up on Mt.
-Sinai getting the word from God for the people, when the golden calf was set up and an altar was built before it, Aaron sent out a proclamation through all Israel and saying, “Tomorrow shall be a feast to the LORD, a feast to YHVH, Jehovah”?
-You see, in their minds when they offered sacrifices to the golden calf and bowed to it and celebrated before it, they were not really worshiping the gold statue.
-They were worshiping Jehovah who brought them out of Egypt.
-The statue was to represent Jehovah.
-And they thought it was a fine representation because it was made of pure gold and a young bull in that day was a symbol of strength and power and I think also fertility, and God is strong and powerful and the source of life.
-But that didn’t matter that the people thought they were worshiping Jehovah.
-Moses had to beg God not to destroy the people.
-And he came down the mountain furious and tore down the golden calf, melted it down, ground it to powder and scattered it over the people’s water supply and made them drink it so that it would be nothing but excrement the next day.
-So the question is not whether you’re worshiping the piece of stone or wood or metal or who the stone or wood or metal represent.
+In fact, did you know that in Exodus 32 when the people of Israel made and set up the golden calf while Moses was up on Mt.
+Sinai getting the word from God for the people, Aaron sent out a proclamation through all Israel and saying, “Tomorrow shall be a feast to the LORD, a feast to Yahveh (Jehovah, the LORD)”?
+You see, in their minds when they offered sacrifices to the golden calf and bowed to it and celebrated before it, they were not really worshiping the golden statue.
+They were worshiping the Lord who brought them out of Egypt.
+The statue was just to represent the Lord.
+And they thought it was a fine representation, because in ancient times bulls were symbols of strength and power and fertility, and certainly the God who destroyed the Egyptians and fed them the manna and quail was strong and powerful and life giving.
+But it didn’t matter that in the people’s minds they were not worshiping the golden image but the Lord represented by it.
+They were disregarding the second commandment in what they were doing and Moses had to beg God not to destroy them.
+Moses came down the mountain furious, tore down the golden calf, melted it, ground it to powder, scattered it over the people’s water supply and made them drink it so that it would be nothing but excrement the next day.
+So the question is not whether you’re worshiping the piece of stone or wood or metal or who it represents.
 It’s granted that you’re worshiping who it represents.

-The 2nd part of the argument in favor of kissing and bowing and praying before the statue of Saint Peter is “we’re not worshiping Peter.
+The second part of the argument in favor of kissing and bowing and praying before the statue of Saint Peter (and others) is “we’re not worshiping Peter.
 It’s not worship.
 It’s veneration, because we don’t see Peter as God.
 We know He’s not God.
 We’re paying reverence and adoration to him as one who is great, as one who is exalted and worthy, and is able to obtain various blessings for us.”
 Well, where’s the line between worship and veneration?
-Do you have to think somebody is God in order for prostrating yourself before them and kissing their feet and praying to them to be worship and a violation of the 2nd commandment?
+Do you have to think somebody is God in order for prostrating yourself before them and kissing their feet and praying to them to be worship and a violation of the second commandment?
 The Hebrew word here in Exodus 20:5 translated in my version “worship,” literally just means to bow down before.
 Many translations render it what it literally says, “You shall not bow down to them…” In Acts 10:25 when Peter was alive on earth and he walked into Cornelius’ house and Cornelius fell at his feet and prostrated himself in reverence before him, you know Cornelius wasn’t worshiping him as God.
 He knew Peter is not God.
 Yet Peter said to him, “Get up, I’m just a man like you.”
 You remember the apostle John in the book of Revelation made that mistake twice.
-This mighty angel was standing before him and he was in awe at this angel and in awe at the visions that the angel was showing him and on 2 different occasions John fell down to worship at the feet of the angel, but he understood the angel is not God, but just that he’s great and above him and worthy of that kind of thing.
+This mighty angel was standing before him and he was in awe at this angel and in awe at the visions that the angel was showing him and on two different occasions John fell down to worship at the feet of the angel, though certainly he understood the angel is not God.
 And both times the angel said, “Do not do that.
 I am a fellow servant.
 Worship God, period.”